The Manin constant and the modular degree: -adic valuations of Fourier coefficients at cusps

 which depends not only on $\fc$ but also on $\gamma$---explicitly, for any $\gamma' \in \SL_2(\bZ)$ with $\fc = \gamma'\infty$,

 In particular, for any isomorphism $\ov{\bQ}_p \simeq \bC$ and the resulting $p$-adic valuation $\val_p\colon \bC \ra \bQ \cup \{ \infty\}$,

 \epp

-\bpp[The representation $\pi_f$] For a normalized newform $f$ on $\Gamma_1(N)$ (see \cite{Li75}*{p.~294}),\footnote{Here and throughout the paper, a `newform' is implicitly assumed to be a (holomorphic) cuspform.} the Fourier coefficients $a_f(n)$ are algebraic integers that generate a number field $K_f$ (see, for instance, \cite{DI95}*{Cor.~12.4.5}).
+\bpp[The representation $\pi_f$] For a normalized newform $f$ on $\Gamma_1(N)$ (see \cite{Li75}*{page~294}),\footnote{Here and throughout the paper, a `newform' is implicitly assumed to be a (holomorphic) cuspform.} the Fourier coefficients $a_f(n)$ are algebraic integers that generate a number field $K_f$ (see, for instance, \cite{DI95}*{Corollary 12.4.5}).
 In particular, for a normalized newform $f$ on $\Gamma_0(N)$ and every prime $p$, we have $\val_p(f|_\infty) = 0$.
-For such an $f$, the Fourier coefficients $a_f(n; \gamma)$ at any cusp $\fc = \gamma \infty$ of denominator $L$ lie in $K_f(\zeta_{N/L})$ (see \cite[Thm 7.6]{BN19}, which even exhibits the possibly smaller number field generated by the $a_f(n; \gamma)$), and to study them $p$-adically we will use the adelic viewpoint.
+For such an $f$, the Fourier coefficients $a_f(n; \gamma)$ at any cusp $\fc = \gamma \infty$ of denominator $L$ lie in $K_f(\zeta_{N/L})$ (see \cite[Theorem 7.6]{BN19}, which even exhibits the possibly smaller number field generated by the $a_f(n; \gamma)$), and to study them $p$-adically we will use the adelic viewpoint.

-Namely, for a newform $f$ on $\Gamma_1(N)$, we let $\pi_f$ be the cuspidal, irreducible, admissible, automorphic $\GL_2(\bA_\bQ)$-representation spanned by the $\GL_2(\bA_\bQ)$-translates of the adelic newform associated to $f$ (see \cite{Gel75}*{5.19}).
-In the resulting factorization (compare with \cite{Fla79}*{Thm.~3})
+Namely, for a newform $f$ on $\Gamma_1(N)$, we let $\pi_f$ be the cuspidal, irreducible, admissible, automorphic $\GL_2(\bA_\bQ)$-representation spanned by the $\GL_2(\bA_\bQ)$-translates of the adelic newform associated to $f$ (see \cite{Gel75}*{Theorem 5.19}).
+In the resulting factorization (compare with \cite{Fla79}*{Theorem 3})

 each $\pi_{f,\, p}$ is an irreducible, admissible, infinite-dimensional representation of $\GL_2(\bQ_p)$ of conductor exponent $\val_p(N)$.
 If $f$ is on $\Gamma_0(N)$, then $\omega_{\pi_{f,\, p}} = \mathbf{1}$, and if also $\val_p(N) \ge 2$, then $\pi_{f,\, p}$ is of Type 1, 3, 4, or 5 in the classification of \uS\uref{s:repclassification}.
 In the last two cases, we have the following refinement. \epp